 Firekeepers were anxious to reveal their plan to the counciling warriors, but the time wasn't right, the lines weren't clear, there were many at the council who had already gone over to the Invader.
 Near the council's center sat Lemond's Navar and Decuand with other fat men and two lean Blackrobes; these were present as spies for their new master, dogs who licked the new hand that rewarded them.
 The rest of the center was taken up by uncle Nagmo and his fellow fur carriers from Greenbay, Leaning Tree and Mishilimakina.
 These two groups yelled at each other.
-Navar shouted that rifles and bullets and other gifts would be given only to the deserving: he spoke from his own experience.
-Nagmo shouted that rifles and bullets were not gifts, but the very condition for the hunt; withholding these was a fool's decision, since none could reach furs without them, deserving or undeserving.
-Nanikibi reminded Nagmo of Ozagi's prophesy: when one Invader eliminated the other, his generosity would end, for he would no longer need Rootkin as allies.
+Navar shouted that rifles tectors and Blackrobes and celebrated the return of their original condition.
+The rebellion spread until it threatened to dislodge all the world's protectors, who sent their combined armies to suppress it; the rebels defended themselves by forming an army, and quickly found themselves again beset by protectors, this time their own; those who weren't killed by the combined armies were reduced to underlings by their own.
+Kanish and the other Brethren considered themselves these rebels' heirs.
+They had drawn the lessons of the great rebellion and they carried its memory to all the world's corners, secretly, because they were persecuted; they considered themselves teachers of the rebellion's lessons.
+But many, to avoid persecution, had corrupted their message and come to terms with the world's powers.